FCS History

 Oh, so this is the place where I see teams compete to play in the yearly Dakota Invitational?

 There is also the FCS over FBS upset that has become more common and a wonderful talking point on social media.
 FCS teams are not pushovers and the name on the jersey does not have to say, “North Dakota State” or “Bison”.
 As of the 2022 NFL season, nearly 200 FCS players made a roster in the NFL, which isn’t bad for a division that gets only a fraction of the media attention as the FBS.
+The ubiquity of streaming has helped FCS athletes find another way to gain exposure for the NFL in a way that wasn’t as simple 15 or 20 years ago.

 I’m interested in learning more.
 What other information should I know?

-Other random tidbits to keep in mind: Not all conferences participate in the FCS playoffs.
-The Ivy League abstains from the FCS playoffs citing “academic concerns” while the MEAC and SWAC Champions also abstain in order to play in the Celebration Bowl.
-Any MEAC or SWAC team that is selected for an at-large berth to the FCS playoffs is allowed to participate.
+Other random tidbits to keep in mind: Not all conference champions participate in the FCS playoffs.
+The Ivy League abstained from the FCS playoffs from 1982 through 2024 citing “academic concerns” but reversed the policy starting with the 2025 season.
+The MEAC and SWAC Champions abstain from the FCS Playoffs to play in the Celebration Bowl but any MEAC or SWAC team that is selected for an at-large berth to the FCS playoffs is allowed to participate.
+FCS playoffs typically commence on Thanksgiving weekend to give us all even more to feast on.
+The FCS Championship is currently played in January in Frisco, Texas, and is scheduled to remain there through the 2024 season with Nashville set to host following the 2025 and 2026 seasons.

-Conference# of Teams
+ConferenceNumber of Teams

 Ivy League8

-Missouri Valley Football12
+Missouri Valley Football Conference11

 Patriot League7